nshern/halloween/README.md

-# Halloween Theme for Helix
+# Halloween theme for Helix

 Halloween is a non-canonical implementation of the [penumbra color palette](https://github.com/nealmckee/penumbra) for [Helix](https://github.com/helix-editor/helix).